google/cloudprober/docs/content/how-to/external-probe.md

 and time elapsed in execution.

 Cloudprober also allows external programs to provide additional metrics.
-Every message send to `stdout` will be parsed as a new metrics to be emitted.
+Every message sent to `stdout` will be parsed as a new metrics to be emitted.
-Thus for your general logging you can use another I/O stream  like `stderr`.
+For general logging you can use another I/O stream  like `stderr`.

 ## Sample Probe
 To understand how it works, lets create a sample probe that sets and gets a key